glebec/int-jit-comp/README.md

 * Ahead-of-Time (AoT) compilation
 * Optimizing AoT compilation

-This demo uses an invented, trivial, toy language "GScript" which builds up and/or prints a stateful string.
+This demo uses an invented, trivial, toy language "QuipScript" which builds up and/or prints a stateful string.
 It is not intended to be a realistic language, nor are the implementations of these scripts intended to illustrate viable or recommendable techniques for real languages.
 In particular, compilers typically lex, parse, and generate code according to formal grammars.
 The compilers shown here on the other hand are practically primordial in their lack of sophistication.

 ## Contents